UNINETTSigma2/documentation/getting_started/ssh.md

 An SSH key pair consists of a private key (which you never share with anybody) and a public key (which you can share with others without problems).
-Others can then encrypt messages to you using the public key and you can decrypt them using your private key.
+Others can then encrypt messages to you using the public key, and you can decrypt them using your private key.
 Others can only encrypt.
 Only you can decrypt.

 The private key is a file on your computer.
 Also the public key is a different